 Once admitted to a degree or certificate program in the School of Education, students must complete all coursework at Johns Hopkins University, except with prior written approval from a faculty adviser.
-Exceptions are rarely given (see Transfer of Credits).
+Exceptions are rarely given (see Academic Catalog for Transfer of Credits).

-Unless indicated otherwise, students enrolled in bachelor’s, master’s or certificate programs have a maximum of five years to complete their degree.
+Unless indicated otherwise, students enrolled in master’s or certificate programs have a maximum of five years to complete their degree.
 With the exception of transfer credits, all credits applied towards a degree or certificate must have been earned within five years prior to the point a student becomes eligible to graduate.
 Any request for an exemption to this policy—for example, extending the time period allowed to complete a degree/certificate—must be submitted in writing by the student to and approved by the Vice Dean for Academic Affairs (or designee).
-Prior to submitting a formal written request to the Vice Dean (or designee) for an exemption, students are encouraged to discuss matters first with their faculty adviser or (for PSL students) division director.
+Prior to submitting a formal written request to the Vice Dean (or designee) for an exemption, students are encouraged to discuss matters first with their faculty adviser.

 Note: School of Education records are sealed thirty (30) days after the conferral of a degree.
 After this date, no changes will be made to a student’s academic record.
 Therefore, it is imperative that students verify all information on their academic record and request any corrections be made before this date.

 2021-22 Graduation Application and Eligibility

 A student who expects to receive a degree or certificate must have applied for graduation by the deadlines below.
 Regardless of ceremony attendance, all students must apply to gradaute to be reviewed and approved for degree completion.
 Students must complete separate applications for each degree and/or certificate they plan to earn.

 Students who are planning to graduate must also complete all coursework on time and should not request or receive the grade of I (Incomplete) during their final semester.